MarcumDoug/MarcumDoug.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p align="justify">Hello, my name is Doug, and I am currently completing my capstone course for my Master of Data Science degree from Bellevue University.
-My background is a little unique for someone in the Data Science world, as I spent a number of years in talent acquisition, sales, management, and consulting.
-Even though the data was not supposed to be my focus, I was always more interested in combing through the data to uncover a new lead or undiscovered occurrence than anything else.
-From constructing dashboards to figuring our specific metrics for individual team members to improve their performance, I was pulled to the data.
-After years of self-training, I took the deep plunge and have immersed myself in the world of Data Science, Machine Learning, Deep Learning, and all things predictive.
+<p align="justify">Hello, my name is Doug, and I am currently completing my capstone course for my Masters in Data Science from Bellevue University.
+My background is a little unique in the Data Science world, as I have spent a number of years in talent acquisition, sales, management, and consulting, before switching gears.
+The data was never supposed to be my main focus in those roles, yet I was always more interested in combing through the it to uncover a new lead or an undiscovered pattern than doing anything else.
+From constructing dashboards to identifying key, specific metrics for individual team members to improve their performance, I seemed to keep finding myself knee deep in data.
+After years of tinkering, I took the plunge and have immersed myself in the world of Data Science, Machine Learning, Deep Learning, and all things predictive.
 I am eager to see what I will discover moving forward.</p>

 <style>
 dd {